Creature Commandos: Project M

 Project M is a secret government organization that began during World War II and specializes in experimental biotechnology and necromancy.
 Known creations of the Project beside the Creature Commandos include Miss America and G.I.
 Robot.
 The Project's main scientist is Professor Mazursky.
 He was aided by Robert Crane.
-As told in Young All-Stars #12, they operated from a secret underground complex on the mythical Ferris Island in New York.
+The two operated from a secret underground complex on the mythical Ferris Island in New York.

 Panel from Weird War Tales #119 (January 1983), art by Fred Carrillo.

 In 1942, Project M created the Creature Commandos.
 They were: Lt.
 Matthew Shrieve (a normal human), Warren Griffith (a werewolf), Sgt.
 Vincent Velcro (a vampire), Pvt.
-Elliot Taylor (a Frankensteinian monster) and Dr. Myrna Rhodes (a gorgon).
+Elliot Taylor (a Frankensteinian monster) and Dr. Myrra Rhodes (a gorgon).

 Project M yielded other interesting specimens.
 Most notably, they were behind the creation of the heroine Miss America.
-Mazursky kidnapped her after his original subject perished.
+Mazursky kidnapped her after his original subject died.
 At first, his experiments appeared to have left her incapacitated.
 He later returned her unconscious form to the surface world.
 After that, she began a career as a masked heroine, but was critically injured while fighting alongside the Freedom Fighters.
 Project M recovered her and nursed her back to health.
 While there, Project M was visited by the Young All-Stars, who had discovered that Project M had been infiltrated.
 A criminal named Deathbolt was there seeking a new physical host for the disembodied brain of the Ultra-Humanite.
 Ultra-Humanite took over the body of a dinosaur recovered from Dinosaur Island.

-During the same visit, the Young All-Stars witnessed the unfinished body of the machine that would later be known as the G.I.
+During the same visit, the Young All-Stars witnessed the unfinished body of the machine that would later be known as G.I.
 Robot.